 "Thank you," I stated briskly.
 Edward tipped his hat and started down the street.
-I quickly dodged inside and walked into the kitchen to find my mother busily mixing ingredient in a bowl.
+I quickly dodged inside and walked into the kitchen to find my mother busily mixing ingredients in a bowl.

 "Thank you, Wendy," she said, setting down the bowl to take the flour from my hands.
 She looked down at my skirt and a smile played at the corner of her lips.
 "Go up and change into another gown for tonight, your skirt has a bit of mud on the hem."